-Duke Realty (NYS: DRE) only managed to meet estimates last quarter, but investors hope that it will surpass expectations this quarter.
-The company will unveil its latest earnings on Thursday, July 28.
-Duke Realty is a self-administered and self-managed real estate investment trust, which provides on a fee basis, leasing, property and asset management, development, construction, build-to-suit and other tenant-related services.
+Duke Realty (NYS: DRE) came in right in line with the Street's expectations last quarter, but investors are hoping that it will beat them this quarter.
+The company will unveil its latest earnings on Wednesday, Jan.
+25. Duke Realty is a self-administered and self-managed real estate investment trust that provides, on a fee basis, leasing, property, and asset management; development, construction, build-to-suit; and other tenant-related services.

 What analysts say:

 Buy, sell, or hold?: Analysts strongly back Duke Realty, with seven of 13 rating it a buy and the remainder rating it a hold.
 Analysts like Duke Realty better than competitor Liberty Property overall.
 Wall Street has warmed to the stock over the past three months, with analysts increasing their endorsement from hold to moderate buy.

 Revenue Forecasts: On average, analysts predict $229.6 million in revenue this quarter.
 That would represent a rise of 0.3% from the year-ago quarter.